FAQs

 To learn more about how we handle mistreatment cases and learn about what does and does not constitute mistreatment, check out each section below.

-Anyone can report mistreatment to LEC; learners, faculty, staff members, hospital staff, anyone.
-You can report either anonymously or with your contact information so LEC can follow up with you.
+Anyone can report mistreatment to Learning Environment Committee; learners, faculty, staff members, hospital staff, anyone.
+You can report either anonymously or with your contact information so the committee can follow up with you.

 • Is it acceptable to make an anonymous report?